Adult Ministry Opportunities

 In Paul’s letter to the Romans, he follows eleven chapters of core Christian theology, with practical applications based on the just-mentioned “mercies of God.”
 In verses 9-21 of chapter 12, Paul describes the marks of a true Christian.
 One of which is hospitality.

 With Romans 12:13 in mind, church members opened their homes to visitors and members of the Grace family.
 Every 5th Sunday, church family members from different parts of the congregation meet together in hosts’ homes for food, games and fellowship.
 Not only is House2House a great way to meet new people, but also to share in Christ with them.

 Every Sunday a team of volunteers produce slides, video and audio booth support for worship services.
 Media teams also produce audio and video content for the LiveStream, social media and this website.
 If you would be interested in helping with the media team, contact the church office.

 Harvest Family Night

-Every year families and children are invited to the annual Harvest Family Night at Grace Baptist Church on October 31 at 6:00 p.m.
+Every year families and children are invited to the annual Harvest Family Night at Grace Baptist Church on October 27 at 5:30 p.m.
 HFN is a safe, exciting alternative to Halloween trick-or-treating.
-Enjoy free hay rides, a bounce house, carnival games, apple cider, s’mores, a bonfire and more.
+Enjoy free food, candy, a bounce house, carnival games of all types, a preschool room, apple cider, s’mores, and more!

 There is no cost, just come out and have a safe fun time.
 Below are videos from a past Harvest Family Night: